h2tc-roboticsx/H2TC/README.md

 ## Annotator

+We provide an annotation tool to visually annotate subjects&objects status based on the processed data.
 To annotate, you should
 - **First** have the processed data under the directory `/data/take_id/processed`.
-The processed data can be downloaded from the selected [processed sampled](https://lipengroboticsx.github.io/dataset/) or obtained by processing the raw data as suggested in [Data Processing](#data-processing).
+The processed data can be downloaded from the selected [processed sample cases](https://www.dropbox.com/sh/dghb9k4w4w938q0/AAAMIjWBbzy290QI_Nljocqda?dl=0) or obtained by processing the raw data as suggested in [Data Processing](#data-processing).
-- **Next**, you run the following command to launch the annotation application.
+- **Next** run the following command to launch the annotation application.
 Note that our annotation application is independent of ZED SDK and Metavision SDK, so you can use the application without them installed.

 ```p
 python src/annotate.py